emacsorphanage/anzu/README.md

 ##### `anzu-replace-at-cursor-thing`

-Like `anzu-query-replace-at-cursor-thing`, but doesn't for confirmation before making the substitution.
+Like `anzu-query-replace-at-cursor-thing`, but doesn't query for confirmation before making the substitution.

 Be careful not to confuse this function with the identically named